maziac/DeZog/README.md

 But which one you choose mainly depends on your personal preference.
 The table [here](documentation/Usage.md#remote-capabilities) shows a comparison of the features.

+If you own a ZX Next you also have the option to debug your SW directly on the Next.

 ### DeZog